Simre1/neonote/Readme.md

 ### Possible Editors

 You can choose any editor you want by specifying it in the configuration.
-However, you need to make sure that the editor blocks until the editing process is finished.
+However, you need to make sure that the editor blocks until the editing process is finished and that it can open multiple files simultanously.

-If your editor command has a `%`, it will be replaced with the file to edit.
+If your editor command has a `%`, it will be replaced with the files to edit separated by a ` `.
-If it does not have a `%`, the file path is appended at the end of your command.
+If it does not have a `%`, the files are appended at the end of your command.

 Here are some example editor configurations:
 - Vim: `vim` or `vim %`